jzw2/rust-capr/docs/main.typ

   - More or less just a list
 - Otherewise no comprehensive analysis
 - Other ad hoc sound law transducers
+- Example is zompist @zompist for conlangers, which provide a forward application

  = Finite State Trandsducers